fditraglia/ec2-for-econometricians/README.md

 For the moment save it somewhere easily accessible, like your desktop.
 *Don't lose the key or you won't be able to access your instance and will have to start all over again!*
 After you've set up a key pair, you'll be able to re-use it in the future.
-6. Click **Launch Instances** followed by **View Instances**.
+6. Check the box marked "I acknowledge that..." and then click **Launch Instances** followed by **View Instances**.
 You should see a t2.micro instance listed with Instance State "pending."
 After a short time this will switch to "running."
 When this happens, your instance is ready to go.

 So what just happened?
 When you want to start an instance you need to do three things: choose an AMI, choose an instance type, and set up security.